Homebrew (video games): Genesis / Mega Drive

 The Sega Genesis has no physical lockout mechanism (instead relying on software encoding), making it easier to release software for the system.
+Various flash cartridges are available, including the Everdrive and Mega Everdrive line of flash cartridges produced by Ukrainian developer krikzz (the former being the first product in the Everdrive series of flash cartridges), the Mega SD by TerraOnion, and others.

 Pier Solar and the Great Architects, Paprium, and a port of Teenage Queen are examples of games that were released as physical cartridges.
 Other games include Sacred Line Genesis, Coffee Crisis, and Frog Feast for the Genesis and Mighty Mighty Missile for the Sega CD.

 The 2018 game Tanglewood was notable in that it was developed using original Sega Genesis development hardware.

 TurboGrafx-16 / PC Engine

 The TurboGrafx-16/PC Engine has a comparatively small homebrew scene.
 The first homebrew title was MindRec's Implode in 2002, a few years after the system's last official release (Dead of the Brain I & II for the PC Engine in 1999).
 The title was released on CD-ROM.
 Two years later, MindRec released Meteor Blaster DX on CD-R. Their official word on the change of CD format was that they were unable to be pressed to CD-ROM proper due to the glass mastering software suddenly unable to handle the unorthodox style of CD structure that the system expects.
 Five years later, Aetherbyte Studios released Insanity, a Berzerk clone, on pressed CD-ROMs, quelling the notion of unpressable CDs.
 Aetherbyte later went on to prototype and produce a new HuCard design called "AbCARD", which was fully compatible with the console.
 Aetherbyte celebrated the 30th Anniversary of the PC Engine since its release in 1987.

 There is one C compiler for the console known as HuC, however it has not been officially updated since 2005.
 The MagicKit assembler is generally considered the de facto assembler for the console, and comes included with HuC.
 Additional libraries for HuC/MagicKit include Squirrel, a sound engine developed by Aetherbyte Studios, and the SGX/ACD library, developed by Tomatheous, that gives the developer easy access to the SuperGrafx video hardware as well as the Arcade Card.

 The cc65 C compiler is compatible with the console, although there is no development library supported for it.

 There are a few original TurboGrafx CD games being made such as FX Unit Yuki: The Henshin Engine and a port of Mysterious Song in 2012.
 In 2025, Special Ninja Squad's demo was released for the system, coming out on HuCard format.